davidcarlisle/texfaq.github.io/CONTRIBUTING.md

-# Contributing to the FAQ
+# Contributing to the FAQ2

 Thanks for considering contributing to the TeX FAQ: feedback, fixes and ideas are all useful.